basho/basho_docs/source/languages/en/riak/quickstart.md

 **Note**: The plan for the entire cluster can be reviewed on *any* node in the cluster.

-The plan will print out a synopsis of what it plans to do, and how the cluster will look after this is completed.
+The `plan` command will print out a synopsis of what changes will be made to the cluster on commit and how the cluster will look after the changes are complete.

 ```bash
 =============================== Staged Changes ================================